ember-cli/eslint-plugin-ember/docs/rules/no-restricted-service-injections.md

     {
         "paths": ["folder1", "folder2", "folder3"],
         "services": ["deprecated-service"],
-        "error": "Please stop using this service as it is in the process of being deprecated", },
+        "message": "Please stop using this service as it is in the process of being deprecated", },
     {
         "paths": ["isolated-folder"],